 This post is also available in: Svenska

-Facts and advice about lactose intolerance and symptoms in kids, written by a pediatrician.
-Children are not lactose intolerant at birth.
-But at about elementary school age, a child can develop lactose intolerance.
-They may experience diarrhea and a stomach ache after drinking milk.
+Facts and advice about lactose intolerance in children – written by a pediatrician.
+No children are lactose intolerant at birth.
+At school age, a child who is lactose intolerant gets diarrhea and a stomach ache from drinking milk.

 Lactose is a sugar found in milk.
-The lactose molecule is made up of two sugar molecules that are chemically joined together.
-In order for the intestine to absorb the sugar into the blood, an enzyme called lactase (NB: different from lactOse) must divide the sugar molecule in two.
+A lactose molecule is made up of two sugar molecules that are chemically joined together.
+In order for the intestine to absorb the sugar into the blood, an enzyme called lactase must divide the sugar molecule into two.

 Milk also contains milk proteins.
 Cow’s milk protein allergy is a fairly common disease in young children that should not be confused with lactose intolerance.